kontent-ai/delivery-sdk-js/README.md

 ### Getting data

-To get multiple items use `getItems` method with `codename` of your content type as parameter
+To get multiple items use `getItems` method with `codename` of your content type as parameter:

 ```typescript
 deliveryClient.getItems<Character>("character").subscribe(response => console.log(response));